MY ESCAPES FROM AMERICA--

 But, Lillian was also a terror to me, while I admired her.
 She decided I needed to memorize Scripture verses.
 She gave me a New Testament with Psalms, and she made a list on paper of the verses she expected me to memorize and glued the list in the fly leaf.
 She did not ask my permission, and she did not ask my Dad.
 My Dad found out about it, and I was sure he would rescue me from Lillian, but he just grinned and let her have at me.
-I could not hate this lady because while grilling me on verses she would tell stories from Congo that would make the hair on my neck stand up.
+I could not hate this lady because while grilling me on Bible verses, and she would tell stories from Congo that would make the hair on my neck stand up.
 She was a great story teller.

 So, I would try to avoid the romantic air head teen age girl, and try to avoid Lillian, and lose every time.
 I still recall time after time being nailed by the girl, being in the middle of Sweet Lalani, and sweet Lillian coming to my rescue, only to set me down and drill Bible verses for an hour.
 That was when I first took a liking to the book of Psalms, and I still find myself opening to Psalm 103, her favorite, when I need to talk to myself about the Lord.

 By 1953 New York had abandoned the overhead trolley routes and dived underground.
 By 1953 there were five levels of subways.
 You got on, the train started rolling, and you found that maddening map with all the routes of each company in different colors.
 You almost always had to change lines at least once to get to your destination.
 That meant exiting at a station and walking over cat walks in space, hanging over the tracks below, that felt like they were not held up very well.
 And then you would be directed down one level to the line you needed.